Martí Cifuentes: Hammarby IF

 On 12 January 2022, Cifuentes was appointed as the new head coach of Hammarby IF.
 He signed a three-year deal with the Swedish club, after they had activated a release clause in his contract with AaB.
-The transfer officially came to effect on 24 January after further negotiations between the two clubs regarding his notice period at AaB.
+The transfer officially came to effect on 24 January, after further negotiations between the two clubs regarding his notice period at AaB.

 Cifuentes had a strong opening to the 2022 season, leading the side to five straight league wins, awarding him Allsvenskan Manager of the Month in April.
-The club also reached the final of the 2021–22 Svenska Cupen, but lost by 4–5 on penalties to Malmö FF after the game ended in a 0–0 draw.
+The club also reached the final of the 2021–22 Svenska Cupen, but lost by 4–5 on penalties to Malmö after the game ended in a 0–0 draw.
 In August, Cifuentes won the award Allsvenskan Manager of the Month for the second time during the season.
-Eventually, Hammarby finished 3rd in the table, thus qualifying for the 2023–24 UEFA Europa Conference League.
+Eventually, Hammarby finished third in the table, thus qualifying for the 2023–24 UEFA Europa Conference League.

+In 2023, Hammarby had a tough first half of the season, being placed eighth in the Allsvenskan table after 15 rounds.
+The side eventually picked up form and only lost one out of 12 league games between round 17 and 28.
+In the second qualifying round of the 2023–24 UEFA Europa Conference League, Hammarby lost 1–2 on aggregate, after extra time, to Dutch Eredivisie club Twente.
+On 30 October 2023, with two fixtures left of the season, he left the club with immediate effect, after Hammarby had reached an agreement with Queens Park Rangers for his transfer.

+Queens Park Rangers

+On 30 October 2023, it was announced that Cifuentes had been appointed the new head coach of EFL Championship side Queens Park Rangers.
+On 26 April 2024, his QPR side kept their Championship status after a 4–0 win against Leeds United, which ultimately sealed Leicester City's promotion to the Premier League after a year's absence from the top-flight.

+In April 2025, it was reported that Cifuentes' representatives had been in contact with fellow Championship side West Bromwich Albion over the vacant manager's job there.
+On 29 April 2025, Queens Park Rangers announced that they had put Cifuentes on gardening leave ahead of the final match of the 2024–25 season.
+The following day however, it was reported that he was not on West Bromwich Albion's shortlist to become head coach.

+On 24 June 2025, the club announced Cifuentes had left the club by mutual consent.

+Leicester City

+On 15 July 2025, it was announced that Cifuentes had been appointed the new manager of EFL Championship side Leicester City on a 3-year contract.